mesutcan/calendar-events/README.md

 * To populate the initial calendar objects, you need to run localhost:3000/calendars/create_events

+* Using SQLite for data store.
+This should be converted to MySQL or PostgreSQL for large volume data sets.

 * To run tests: bundle exec rspec

 * I have a spec/model test and a spec/request test